 The 2025 target was increased by 100% due to a shift in work from 2024 to 2025.
 This change is due to delays in acquiring appropriate land rights, ongoing supply chain issues that resulted in increases to material costs (i.e., battery, solar photovoltaic panels), and increases in labor costs.
 Completion of the permanent renewable components at the Shelter Valley and Butterfield Ranch microgrids are expected in 2025 and construction of two Remote Grid Standalone Power Systems is expected to begin in 2025.
-Even though both the Shelter Valley and Butterfield Ranch microgrids are capable of serving customers using fossil fuels, SDG&E does not consider the projects fully complete until the renewable configuration/ components are in place (see the 2023-2025 Wildfire Mitigation Plan, Section 8.1.2.7 for details on Microgrids).
+Even though both the Shelter Valley and Butterfield Ranch microgrids are capable of serving customers using fossil fuels, SDG&E does not consider the projects fully complete until the renewable configuration/ components are in place.